 If you are unsure it is better to tell us.
-If you do not tell us something which you know or should know is relevant, we might reduce a claim, refuse to pay a claim, cancel your policy or, if fraud is involved we can treat the policy as if it had never existed.
+If you do not tell us something which you know or should know is relevant, we might reduce a claim, refuse to pay a claim, cancel your policy or, if fraud is involved we can treat the policy as if it had never existed excess family or your family fixed

-excess

-See 'About your excess' on page 61.
+See 'Your excess' on page 61.